suhasmaddali/Youtube-Video-Analysis/README.md

 In addition to this, new features would be created so that one could get a good view of the ways in which these features shape likes and views of different set of videos that are trending in youtube.
 Moreover, we would also look at different dates where the videos were trending just to get a good understanding of the overall distribution of data respectively.

 We would be working with California youtube data and perform data visualization to observe different trends present in the videos.
+We would be analyzing the videos and getting a good understanding of the data that is present at hand.